It appears that "Chinese" cashew chicken is really a dish created by an American-Chinese in the early 1960s for American palates.

 Like most Chinese fare, if you prepare everything ahead of time and do a proper mise en place, this goes so fast you can execute it with your guests already at the table and serve it host and fresh.
 Don't forget the rice.

 This went well, except that it was necessary to cook the chicken just a bit longer because of congestion (too much at once) in my wok.
-Because of that, I also pulled my onion and garlic from the wok before cooking the chicken in order to avoid burning them.
+Because of that, I also cooked my onion and garlic to a separate large pot from the chicken in order to avoid burning them.
 I added them back in once all the chicken was ready.
 This goes pretty fast even if you're cautiously batching the chicken.

 1. Mix cornstarch and soy sauce until no lumps.
 Then add remaining ingredients and mix.